lrq3000/openarena_engine_serversidedemos/README.md

 * port to the latest openarena engine based on the latest ioquake3 (should change the demoExt management in files.c)

+* fix: no chat message shown when replaying a demo

+* fix: can follow spectators

 SHOULD DO (but not now)
 -----------------------

-* please wait before switching teams should not be printed (but it's a standard gameCommand, fixing it would be very unelegant and add a lot of complexity to the code for such a special case)
+* please wait before switching teams should not be printed (but it's a standard gameCommand, fixing it would be very unelegant and add a lot of complexity to the code for such a special case - or maybe just move SV_GameSendServerCommand() hook into clientNum == -1 only?
+Wouldn't that prevent the recording of some other important command strings?)

 * when recording a demo and stopping it, the demo file is still left open and locked until the game/server is closed.